agile-ts/agile/README.md

   MY_COLLECTION.collect({id: 1, name: "Frank"});
   MY_COLLECTION.collect({id: 2, name: "Dieter"});
   ```
-- Mutate or Check States with simple Functions
+- Mutate and Check States with simple Functions
   ```ts
   MY_STATE.undo(); // Undo latest change
   MY_STATE.is({hello: "jeff"}); // Check if State has the Value '{hello: "jeff"}'
   ```

 ### 🤸‍ Flexible
-- Works in nearly every UI-Framework.
-Check [here](https://agile-ts.org/docs/frameworks) if your preferred framework is supported too.
+- Works in nearly any UI-Framework.
+Check [here](https://agile-ts.org/docs/frameworks) if your preferred Framework is supported too.
-- Surly behaves with the workflow that suits you best.
+- Surly behaves with the workflow which suits you best.
 No need for _reducers_, _actions_, ..
 - Has **no** external dependencies

 ### 🎯 Easy to Use